 Funded by / Ownership

 In 2006, The Herald News was purchased by Gatehouse Media, which owns many small and mid-market newspapers across the USA.
 The newspaper is funded through subscription fees and advertising.

 Analysis / Bias

 In review, The Herald News covers local news through original reporting by journalists and with minimal bias such as this: Pilgrim nuclear power plant workers prep for shutdown after 47 years.
 National News primarily is derived from the Associated Press as well as the Washington Post and other Gatehouse Media publications.
-Editorially, the paper tends to cover both sides without any evidence of extremism, however more op-eds tend to slightly favor the left.
+Editorially, the paper tends to cover both sides without any evidence of extremism, however, more op-eds tend to slightly favor the left.
 The paper has not recently endorsed Presidential candidates.
-In general, The Herald News reports news with minimal bias and editorials are reasonable balanced.
+In general, The Herald News reports news with minimal bias, and editorials are reasonably balanced.

 A factual search reveals they have not failed a fact check.

 Overall, we rate The Herald News Least Biased based on a reasonably balanced editorial page and High for factual reporting due to the use of proper sources and a clean fact check record.
 (D. Van Zandt 5/29/2019)